alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

 ### Check-in ritual

-- I’ve not been very well, and looking back through these notes that seems to go back to March.
+I’ve not been very well, and looking back through these notes that seems to go back to March.
 Spoke briefly to BM about it as well.
 Any advice/support would be appreciated.

+MS: I am prioritising E&S so ping me any time, and delegate whatever you want.

 ### Project-specific reflection